boopathi/2-sw/README.md

 An experiment with 2 service workers, one controlling `/` and another controlling `/page-1/`.

+Probably a longer version of this - https://twitter.com/jaffathecake/status/800960671890305026

 Any static web server.
 For example,

 ```sh